axeluhl/sailing-analytics/wiki/howto/eventmanagers/Manage-media-content.md

 * **Highlight:** most event organizers provide highlight videos of their sailing events which summarize the best moments of the event.
 Such videos belong to the _highlight_ category.
 * **Livestream:** some event organizers record livestreams of the races during the event.
 This videos belong to the _livestream_ category and can be linked to the _Race Analytics_ solution.
 * **Gallery:** Some times interviews with sailors or other insights of the sailing event are provided by the organizers.
 These videos belong to the _gallery_ category.
 * **Featured:** is a special option for an event video.
-It can be additionally added to one of the three categories _highlight_, _livestream_ and _gallery_.
+This tag can be additionally added to one of the three categories _highlight_, _livestream_ and _gallery_.
 A video with the _featured_ tag is presented at the event's page instead of the _stage image_.
 Note: Always define the most populare video to be _featured_ e.g. the current livestream during the event.
 Never define more than _one_ featured video.

 ## Exemplary instructions